amitofsk/dandy/docs/Dandy.md

 ![LEDDisplay widget picture](docPics/ledwidget.png)

 #### 4.3.2 The LEDBarDisplay Widget
-The DANDY library also contains the class `SymbolDisplay` for displaying ground and power symbols.
+The DANDY library contains the class `SymbolDisplay` for displaying ground and power symbols.
 It also contains the class `LEDBarDisplay` for displaying bars of LEDs.
 <br><br>
 Try out the example below.
 When you run it, you will see a bar of 5 `LEDDisplay` widgets as well as three additional buttons.
 The first button toggles the LED color, the second button toggles the LED orientation, and the third button is a quit button.